Applying for a residence permit to move to a close relative in Sweden

 If you want to move to Sweden to live with a close relative, you need a residence permit.

 Other rules apply if you or the close relative in Sweden are citizens of an EU/EEA country (other than Sweden).
-A close relative may for instance be a husband or wife, a common law spouse or a child (a minor).
+A close relative may for instance be a husband or wife or a child (a minor).

 As of 20 July 2016, a temporary act will limit the possibility for close relatives of persons in need of protection with temporary residence permits to immigrate to Sweden.
 More detailed information about these regulations is available on the Swedish Migration Agency website.